wix-playground/dapperdox/docs/getting-started.md

 # Getting started

-The Getting Started guide shows you how to download and install Swaggerly; how to quickly get an OpenAPI Swagger 2.0 specification rendered, and some useful configuration options to tune the presentation.
+The Getting Started guide shows you how to download and install DapperDox; how to quickly get an OpenAPI Swagger 2.0 specification rendered, and some useful configuration options to tune the presentation.

-## Download Swaggerly
+## Download DapperDox

-[Download the latest release](/downloads/download) of Swaggerly for you operating system, and unpack it.
+[Download the latest release](/downloads/download) of DapperDox for you operating system, and unpack it.

 ```
 tar -zxf swaggerly-*.tgz